cmelende/CS6381_Project/README.md

 5. SubscriberNotifierStrategy creates a socket for each call to get_available_publishers_by_topic, we probably need to only set this up once.
 6. SubscriberNotifierStrategy line 22, we need to only remove and close the subscribers that have a matching topic of the topic passed into this method
 7. SubscriberProxyStrategy - we can probaby copy what SubscriberNotifierStrategy is doing and not wait for each message each subscriber is waiting for.
-8. Higher level issue - in notifier mode, when a publisher signs on, subscribers do not know abou this new publisher.
+8. Higher level issue - in notifier mode, when a publisher signs on, subscribers do not know about new publishers.
 We can make the notifier mode slower (which may be good for our assignment to show the issues with this approach) by forcing each subscriber to go and ask the broker for the Publishers that publish those topics and connect to the ones that the subscriber doenst know about (which would be any new publishers that have signed on after the subscriber subscribes to a specifieid topic).
 9. PublisherNotifierStrategy, we probably need to make the REQ socket once in the constructor
-10. Standardize whether or not we pass in an object to the strategy objects or strings. its a little messy the way its setup now
+10. Standardize whether or not we pass in an object to the strategy objects or strings. its a little messy the way its setup now since the ctor parameters look different for each strategy
 11. Do we need to remove Logger? i mostly use this for devleopment but could see it as a benefit to application developers using this middleware
 12. the port pool is not needed, we can probably remove it if we dont want to allow application code to register more than one publisher (one publisher = one socket)